robertsolorzano/Horiseon/README.md

 ## Description

-A webpage designed for Horiseon: a Leader in Search engine optimiazation and Social Media Marketing It contains stylized boxes with information and a working navbar that directs you to the disired location.
+A webpage designed for Horiseon: The Leader in Search Engine Optimiazation and Social Media Marketing.
+This webpage contains stylized boxes with information and a working navbar that directs you to the desired content.

 ## Installation